 Deferred acquisition costs ("DAC") consist of commissions and other costs that are directly related to the successful renewal of long-term care contracts.
-DAC is recorded in intangible assets in the interim consolidated statements of financial position and amortized over the expected renewal term of the related contracts.
-Amortization of deferred policy acquisition costs is recognized in insurance expenses in the consolidated statements of comprehensive income (loss).
+DAC is recorded in intangible assets in the Consolidated Statements of Financial Position and amortized over the expected renewal term of the related contracts.
+Amortization of deferred policy acquisition costs is recognized in insurance expenses in the Consolidated Statements of Comprehensive Income (Loss).